The physical approach on the surfaces of rotation in E24: Introduction

 \section{Introduction}

-The geodesics have been studied Riemannian geometry widespreadly, metric geometry and general relativity.
-Furthermore, the equation of motion containing the energy and angular momentum is a natural topic using many applications.
-The mass $m$ of the particle whose motion traces out a geodesic path is unconnected in this problem, these physical features as energy and momentum that they include the mass as well proportioned factor will instead by changed by the specific features supplied by dividing out the mass.
-Therefore, since the kinetic energy is $E=m\frac{V}{2}$, the specific kinetic energy because of feature its motion in space physics, which the motion is very important in terms of its specific energy and angular momentum in \cite{15,16}.
-If a force is accountable for this acceleration, that is to say the normal force that it supplies the particle on the surface, it is perpendicular to the velocity of the particle.
+Physical features as energy and momentum that they include the mass as well proportioned factor will instead by changed by the specific features supplied by dividing out the mass.
+Therefore, since the kinetic energy is $E=m\frac{V^{2}}{2}$, because of feature its motion in space, which the motion is very important in terms of its specific energy and angular momentum in \cite{15,16}.
+If a force is accountable for this acceleration, that is to say the normal force is perpendicular to the velocity of the particle.
 Therefore, the specific energy and the speed $V$ must be constant along a geodesic.
 Because the existence of this constant is a result of the one parameter rotational group of symmetries of the surface, as a constant of the movement introduces a new thing since the surface is invariant under any one parameter group of symmetries, \cite{11}.
 In \cite{1}, the brief description of rotational surfaces is defined in Galilean 4-space by the authors.
 In \cite{2}, time-like geodesics are expressed using Clairaut's theorem on the hyperbolic and elliptic rotational surfaces in $E_{2}^{4}$ by the authors.
 In \cite{3}, the magnetic rotated surfaces are defined in null cone $Q^{2}\subset E_{1}^{3}$ by the authors.
-In \cite{4}, by using the conditions of being geodesic on the tubular surface obtained with the help of Clairaut's theorem, the specific energy and the angular momentum are expressed by the authors.
-In \cite{5}, a brief description of the hyperbolic and elliptic rotational surfaces is defined using a curve and matrices in semi-Euclidean 4-space and different types of rotational matrices which are the subgroups of M by rotating the axis in $ E^{4}$ are given by the authors.
+In \cite{4}, the conditions of being geodesic are expressed on the tube surface using Clairaut's theorem, the specific energy and the angular momentum are defined by the authors.
+In \cite{5}, different types of rotational surfaces is defined using killing vector field in semi-Euclidean 4-space by the authors.
 In \cite{8}, A new type of surfaces in Euclidean and Minkowski 4-space is constructed by performing two simultaneous rotations on a planar curve by the authors.
 Also, classification theorems of flat double rotational surfaces are proved by the authors.
 In \cite{9}, the authors discuss some issues of displaying 2D surfaces in 4-space, including the behaviour of surface normals under projection.